YueLiPicasso/OCanrenTutorial/DefineTypes/helloWorld/README.md

 Logic and Core reside in [Logic.mli](../../ocanren/src/core/Logic.mli) and [Core.mli](../../ocanren/src/core/Core.mli) respectively.
 These will be the most frequently referenced files when you program in OCanren.
-The module Logic contains the secrets of OCanren's types system that enables typed relational programming, whereas the module Core provides all the miniKanren-like constructs such as `conde`, `fresh`, `run` etc.
+The module Logic contains the secrets of OCanren's type system that enables typed relational programming, whereas the module Core provides all the miniKanren-like constructs such as `conde`, `fresh`, `run` etc.